 We’ve all heard stories about how vigorously Rolex protects and defends their trademarks and patents.
 In fact, I once heard a story about them running a small jeweler out of business for servicing a fake Rolex watch.
-That may be a little extreme, and the storyteller couldn’t offer any proof that the incident had actually happened, but the story was not unique.
+That may be a little extreme.
+But, the storyteller couldn’t offer any proof that the incident had actually happened, but the story was not unique.

 So what’s the real truth?
-What WILL Rolex actually do if they see an aftermarket modification to a watch that comes in for service, and under what circumstances?
+What WILL Rolex actually do if they see aftermarket parts and modifications to a watch that comes in for service?
+And, under what circumstances?

 First and foremost, it’s necessary to understand that Rolex is within their rights to confiscate and/or destroy parts that infringe on their trademarked designs.
 A signed crown, dial, bracelet, or clasp of non-Rolex origin would be examples.
 Rolex fiercely protects their intellectual property on these points, and they’re fully within their rights to do so.